freenas/freenas-docs/userguide/jails.rst

 * It takes time.
-Depending upon the size of the application, the amount of dependencies, the speed of the CPU, the amount of RAM available, and the current load on the FreeNAS® system, the time needed can range from a few minutes to a few hours or even to a few days.
+Depending upon the size of the application, the amount of dependencies, the speed of the CPU, the amount of RAM available, and the current load on the %brand% system, the time needed can range from a few minutes to a few hours or even to a few days.

-.. note:: If the port does not provide any compile options, it saves time and preserves the FreeNAS® system's resources to just use the :command:`pkg install` command instead.
+.. note:: If the port does not provide any compile options, it saves time and preserves the %brand% system's resources to just use the :command:`pkg install` command instead.

 The